PubudU99/Documentation/Azure-Deployments.md

-# CST Process Infrastructure Provisioning on Azure
+# Infrastructure Provisioning on Azure for CST Process
+---
+## Overview
 The tests are planned to be run in a cluster by the Azure DevOps pipeline.
 Unlike normal pipeline agents, the agent must not be a default agent as the cluster is private and there is no public endpoints for the default agent to connect to the cluster and the discussed architecture was to use **Hub and Spoke** architecture on this Infrastructures.

 ## Azure Subscriptions